 - A healthier environment

 Where Do You Live?

 Click on your community below to find out specific services and types of carts and services that are available in your neighborhood.

 In order to keep the communities safe and sustainable, please take note of the Acceptable and Unacceptable Materials list.

 For a list of acceptable and unacceptable materials for Cal-Waste’s curbside recycling program, please review the list of do’s and don’ts below.
 To download and print a copy of the list, click on the link associated with your community to access our PDF.

-- All other communities in Calaveras County use a BLUE cart for recycling.
+- Calaveras County uses a BLUE cart for recycling.
 Click here for blue cart do’s and don’ts.

-- All communities Isleton and Woodbridge use BLUE carts for recycling.
+- Isleton and Woodbridge uses BLUE carts for recycling.
 Click here for blue cart do’s and don’ts.

-- All communities Rancho Murieta use GREEN carts for recycling.
+- Rancho Murieta uses GREEN carts for recycling.
 Click here for green cart do’s and don’ts.